During pregnancy, your body is likely to undergo several changes. While some can make you happy, others can cause pain and discomfort.

 When Does PGP Develop In Pregnancy?

-- You will feel the pain during early pregnancy (or first trimester) or a few days before labor.
+- You might feel the pain during early pregnancy (or first trimester) or a few days before labor.

-- The pain and discomfort you experience in the later stages of pregnancy (or third trimester) are due to the baby heading down into the pelvic region.
+- There might be pain and discomfort in the later stages of pregnancy (or third trimester) as the baby moves down into the pelvic region.

 What Causes Pelvic Girdle Pain?

 The primary cause of pelvic girdle pain is the low positioning of the fetus in the pelvic region.
 The increasing size of the fetus puts pressure on the pelvic bones, joints, and ligaments, leading to discomfort.
-However, there is also a combination of other factors responsible for increasing the risk of PGP (4) (5).
+However, the pain might increase due to a combination of factors such as (4) (5):